Herb's Astro and Optics stuff

 In support of the Mark IV, in Nov 1999 I did some dark current analysis of Mark IV image files from Tom's #5 CD-ROM, distributed in late Oct 1999 by Tom.
 I also analysed coma and saturation in the early Mark IV disk #5 images.
 (That coma went away when they properly re-assembled their lens system.)
 I also chronicled their discussions of data compression of TASS star images, archiving devices for TASS star images, and discussions of Mark III time references and VCO rates.

 One of my more comprehensive Tech Notes was #57, on Mark III sites and databases.
 It is a compliation of information about the Mark III cameras: who had them, who used them, what software they used, and what they did with the data.
 There are Web pointers to the host sites for each camera.
 I consider this a very useful Tech Note for anyone trying to make sense of what TASS was all about in that era.
 Other Tech notes from that period describe what was done with the data collected at that time.
 My involvement was primarily with the Mark III and early Mark IV development.
 I have a broken Mark III camera - one of the few not destroyed by time or weather!
-As of 2001 I'm not active in TASS.
+As of 2001 I became inactive in TASS.

 See the TASS Web page at http://www.tass-survey.org , and work your way over to the "technical section" and then to the "TASS Tech Notes" to see the many TN's submitted by my TASS colleagues and myself.